sakibshadman/Final_Project_ECGR5090/README.md

 LSTM_Encoder_Decoder.ipynb: The Jupyter notebook containing the code and the results of the project.

-Data_ultrasound.mat: The MATLAB file for genearting the Ultrasound Data
+Data_ultrasound.m: The MATLAB file for genearting the Ultrasound Data

 README.md: This file, providing an overview of the project.